MIDI notes

 CC96, CC97 - increment (+1), decrement (-1) for cases where that's simpler

-It's the starting CC messages that controls whether it's an RPN or an NRPN message, and which parameters are being selected.
+In that sequence, it is the CC you start with that controls whether it's an RPN or an NRPN message, and which parameters are being selected.
 This means

 receivers keep a memory of 'most recent thing selected to be altered'.